-Both are critical to your overall marketing strategy.
+Both SMS marketing and mobile marketing are critical to your overall marketing strategy.
 Learn how and when to use each form.

 It is no wonder that marketers are pouncing on digital communication to deliver content and reach customers as part of their digital marketing strategies.